Enjoying our puzzle hints?

 MONTANA

-Definition: a TV show surname, specifically the title of the show 'Montana'
+Definition: a TV show title surname, referring to the show 'Montana'

 Why it's tricky: it's also a US state